bmeviauac01/datadriven/docs/homework/mongodb/index.md

     }
     ```

-    This makes working with products efficient as the total price of the product can be calculated by taking the price and the embedded tax percentage (without the need to `JOIN` another data table, as it is required in a relational db).
+    This makes working with products efficient as the product's total price can be calculated by taking the price and the embedded tax percentage (without the need to `JOIN` another data table, as it is required in a relational database).

     The disadvantage is though that an update to the tax has to change **all documents**.

-1. From the description above it follows that we need to change more than one document, hence we shall use an `UpdateMany` command to find and update all product records where the name in the `vat` field matches the parameter.
+1. From the description above, it follows that we need to change more than one document; hence we shall use an `UpdateMany` command to find and update all product records where the name in the `vat` field matches the parameter.
 Let us review how this method works.

     - `UpdateMany` has a `filter` parameter to specify which product records to update: where `VAT.Name` equals the value in the `name` parameter of the repository method.
     - The `update` parameter specifies the changes to make: change the `VAT.Percentage` to the value received as `newPercentage` parameter of the repository method.
 You should use a [$set](https://docs.mongodb.com/manual/reference/operator/update/set/) (`Set`) operator for this modification.

 1. Implement the repository method.
-The repository class receives the database as parameter and saves the collection as a local variable in the class; use this field to manipulate the collection.
+The repository class receives the database as a parameter and saves the collection as a local variable in the class; use this field to manipulate the collection.

 There are unit tests available in the solution.
-You can [run the unit tests in Visual Studio](https://docs.microsoft.com/en-us/visualstudio/test/run-unit-tests-with-test-explorer?view=vs-2019), or if you are using another IDE (e.g. VS Code and/or `dotnet cli`), then [run the tests using the cli](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-test).
+You can [run the unit tests in Visual Studio](https://docs.microsoft.com/en-us/visualstudio/test/run-unit-tests-with-test-explorer?view=vs-2019), or if you are using another IDE (e.g., VS Code or `dotnet cli`), then [run the tests using the cli](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-test).
 You may update the database connection string in class `TestDbFactory` if needed.

 !!! important "Tests"
     The tests presume that the database is in its initial state.
 Re-run the database initialization script to restore this state.